whosonfirst/go-http-nextzenjs/README.md

 Go middleware package for nextzen.js

-## Important

-This is work in progress and you should not expect it to work yet.

 ## Install

 You will need to have both `Go` (version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: